 The Old Vic’s Artistic Director Matthew Warchus says: ‘It’s very exciting to see Bill Forsyth’s masterpiece entrusted to such a classy line-up of international creative talent.’

-Local Hero is due to open at The Lyceum in Spring 2019 before transferring to The Old Vic.
 This production is generously supported by The National Lottery through Creative Scotland and presented by special arrangement with Neal Street Productions and Patrick Daly of Caledonia Productions.